Ayushk500/Steganography/README.md

 Click "Extract Message" to retrieve the secret message.

-Future Scope
+## Future Scope

+- **Advanced Encryption Methods:**
-Advanced Encryption Methods: Integrating more robust encryption methods like AES-256, AES-512, and RSA.
+  - Integrating more robust encryption methods like AES-256, AES-512, and RSA.

+- **Multiple Cover File Types:**
-Multiple Cover File Types: Enabling the selection of various types of cover files, such as music, video, PDF, and more.
+  - Enabling the selection of various types of cover files, such as music, video, PDF, and more.

+- **Choice of Encryption Standards:**
-Choice of Encryption Standards: Providing users with options to choose between multiple encryption standards.
+  - Providing users with options to choose between multiple encryption standards.

+- **Hiding Different File Formats:**
-Hiding Different File Formats: Expanding the capability to hide various file formats, including MP4 videos, audio files, and documents. pgsql
+  - Expanding the capability to hide various file formats, including MP4 videos, audio files, and documents.
-Copy